KoshkinaKate/adv-dealership-project/README.md

 - **As a customer**, I want to view all available vehicles to see the inventory and select a potential purchase.
 - **As a customer**, I want to search for vehicles based on price, make/model, year, color, mileage, and type so that I can find the vehicle that best meets my needs.
 - **As a user**, I want to add/remove new vehicles to the inventory so that customers have up-to-date options.
+- **As a customer**, I want to have the option to buy or lease a vehicle with clear contract details, including total cost and monthly payments if financed.
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.